zephyrproject-rtos/zephyr/doc/application/application.rst

 Running in an Emulator
 ======================

-The kernel has built-in emulator support for QEMU.
+The kernel has built-in emulator support for QEMU (on Linux/macOS only, this is not yet supported on Windows).
 It allows you to run and test an application virtually, before (or in lieu of) loading and running it on actual target hardware.
 Follow these instructions to run an application via QEMU:

 #.
 Build your application for one of the QEMU boards, as described in
    :ref:`build_an_application`.